afshinamighi/Courses/basecamp/week07/inf-bc-w07-python.md

 1. Using **BRef-01: Chapter 09** answer and experiment the following questions:
    1. "Functions are first-class citizens": What does this sentence mean?
    2. What is an anonymous function and how can you define it in Python?
 Experiment with some examples.
    3. What are *namespace* and *scope*?
 What is the scope of a function?
-Use examples to justofy your answers.
+Use examples to justify your answers.

 #### Exercises: